-In true McClarey fashion, Starting Out-the first book in the trilogy will be written last.
+In true McClarey fashion, Another Mother’s Child-the first book in the trilogy will be written last.

 Long Road, Many Turnings the Collins-McCann-West family saga, will now become the half-way marker.
-After the first book had been published a return visit to the small Irish town of Drimoleague in West Cork gave inspiration for a prequel, which is rich in mystery, tragedy and hope.
+After that book had been published a return visit to the small Irish town of Drimoleague in West Cork gave inspiration for this prequel, which is rich in mystery, tragedy and hope.

-This is a creative record of my experience, which forms the trigger for Starting Out.
+This is a creative record of my experience, which forms the trigger for Another Mother’s Child.

 It all began in my cousin’s house in Drimoleague, with a roll of surplus wallpaper, it’s back covered with lines and names and dates and crossings out, annotated in different colours, laid carefully over the table, under the window to catch the best light.
-Eagerly, perhaps even somewhat rudely, I leant right across as soon as I spotted her name- Catherine Callaghan.
-Mistakenly, it had her and someone called Edward recorded as the children of a woman called Marie, whom I’m thought was one of Granny’s sisters.
+Eagerly, perhaps even somewhat rudely, I leant right across as soon as I spotted her name- Kitty Cahalane.
+Mistakenly, it had her and someone called George recorded as the children of a woman called Ellen, whom I believed was one of Granny’s sisters.

 ‘No’ I shook my head, confident but trying to be more gentle, hoping my earlier rudeness had been overlooked ‘ I’m sure that’s wrong!
 We need to change that one.’

-‘Granny was Marie’s sister, so she needs to be moved to the line above.
-No idea who Edward is though.’
+‘Granny was Ellen’s sister, so she needs to be moved to the line above.
+No idea who George is though.’

 It was when I was asked for my family tree that the confusion grew, mixing our family names, relationships and connections to the wallpaper tree.
 A third tree was brought to the table, an older version, and we became a copse, with straggling branches, trying to find connecting pathways in between.